 Much of what is known about the efficacy of Chinese herbs is anecdotal, that is, it is based on experience, not research, but more recently, several controlled studies have been conducted that show efficacy of Chinese herbs for certain conditions, including gastrointestinal, respiratory, and reproductive issues.
 The efficacy of several herbs are also known, as modern drugs are derivatives of herbs or synthetic versions of compounds found in herbs.

 Chinese herbs must not be mistaken for supplements.
 These are powerful medications that should only be given under the guidance of a veterinarian trained in TCVM and when a TCVM diagnosis has been made.

 Many Chinese herbs are combined into formulas in order to have synergistic effects.
 This allows for better outcomes than if individual herbs are used.
 Herbal formulas can be used for both chronic and acute conditions.
 Commonly treated conditions include: arthritis, muscle soreness, respiratory conditions, behavior conditions, ulcers, mare reproductive problems, live problems, and skin conditions.
 The one thing that Chinese herbs cannot treat is any condition that requires surgery.

 Some concerns exist over the sourcing of herbs.
 There have been, unfortunately, products made with herbs sourced from areas with heavy metal contamination, such as mercury and arsenic.
-At Total Equine Veterinary Associates, we use only Jin-Tang herbal products that are sourced from known areas without contamination.
+At Total Equine Veterinary Associates, we use only Jing-Tang herbal products that are sourced from known areas without contamination.

 Herbal remedies often take longer to show results.
 Treatment may take weeks to months.
 Clients need to take this into consideration when deciding if herbal treatments are something they want to try.